-A simple drizzle of olive oil and a little salt and fresh cracked pepper and popped them into the oven for about a half hour (or until fork tender) you have delicious Baked Spaghetti Squash.
+A simple drizzle of olive oil, a little salt and fresh cracked pepper and they’re ready for the oven.
+In about a half hour (or until fork tender) you have delicious Baked Spaghetti Squash.

 **Disclaimer, if you’re following any of my recipes that I note as Whole 30 compliant, please check your ingredient labels first as they can vary.

 - 1 large Spaghetti Squash (rinsed and cut into 1-1½" rounds)

 - 2-3 TBS olive oil (just enough to lightly drizzle over squash rounds)